Daniel Gallegos: Judicial service

 In January 2018, Gallegos was appointed to the New Mexico Court of Appeals by Governor Susana Martinez.
 He ran a statewide campaign to keep his seat on the court.
 He was the subject of an attack ad paid for by New Mexico trial lawyers, portraying him as a puppet of Governor Martinez.
 In response, Gallegos is quoted by The Santa Fe New Mexican as saying, “It is a disappointing turn of events, given that judicial elections in New Mexico, while nominally partisan, are supposed to be different“ and that "[t]his overt and rancorous appeal to partisanship is antithetical to the concept of judicial independence and the rule of law.”
 Gallegos went on to lose to Democrat Megan Duffy, 54.5% to 45.5%, the closest statewide race in the 2018 New Mexico elections.

 In December 2018, Governor Martinez appointed Gallegos to the Second Judicial District Court in Bernalillo County, New Mexico, where he presided over felony criminal cases.
 In November 2020, he lost a partisan countywide election to Democrat Courtney Weaks, 56.2% to 43.8%.
 His 43.8% was the best performance of any Republican in Bernalillo County in the 2020 New Mexico elections.

+In January 2026, Gallegos was mobilized by the U.S. Navy and detailed to the United States Department of Justice Executive Office of Immigration Review to serve as a Temporary Immigration Judge.

 Family

 His father, Danny Gallegos, is a retired firefighter with Albuquerque Fire Rescue and his mother, Connie Gallegos, retired from the Albuquerque Public Schools.
-His brother, Dominic Gallegos, is a Lieutenant with Albuquerque Fire Rescue.
+His brother, Dominic Gallegos, is a Captain with Albuquerque Fire Rescue.